mstange/samply/README.md

 echo '-1' | sudo tee /proc/sys/kernel/perf_event_paranoid
 ```

-On Windows, you can get symbols and record all the processes with something like:
+On Windows, you can use `samply record -a` to record all processes.
+You'll usually also want to use some symbol servers, most importantly the Microsoft Symbol Server so that you can see symbols for Windows libraries.
+Here's a command which supports symbols for Windows, Firefox and Chrome:

 ```
-samply record -a --breakpad-symbol-server https://symbols.mozilla.org/try/ --windows-symbol-server https://msdl.microsoft.com/download/symbols --windows-symbol-server https://chromium-browser-symsrv.commondatastorage.googleapis.com
+samply record -a --windows-symbol-server https://msdl.microsoft.com/download/symbols --breakpad-symbol-server https://symbols.mozilla.org/try/ --windows-symbol-server https://chromium-browser-symsrv.commondatastorage.googleapis.com
 ```

 ## Installation